 The Tenant Information Pack gives information to tenants in privately rented housing.

-It's your legal duty to give your tenant a Tenant Information Pack by the time they move into the property.
+It was your legal duty to give your tenant a Tenant Information Pack by the time they moved into the property.

-If you're using a letting agent, they can give one to the tenant on your behalf.
+If you were using a letting agent, they may have given one to the tenant on your behalf.

 This tells the tenant all the terms of their lease.
 It is a contract between you and your tenant.
 It covers things like safety, payment of rent and house rules.